 I don’t have a huge garden, but it’s amazing what it can yield each year, just from a few packs of seeds.

 I mostly grow smaller grape and cherry tomato varieties (perfect for beet and tomato salad), and we usually end up with a HUGE harvest, because I grow more tomatoes than we probably need.

 Blistered tomatoes are an easy and delicious way to prepare grape and cherry tomatoes.
-They can be eaten on their own or incorporated into a variety of dishes.
+Just like roasted grapes, they can be eaten on their own or incorporated into a variety of dishes.